 Notice the full width roll along the edge.
 This is done to avoid small pieces that could occur along the edge and potentially dry out.
 This way all the cuts are within the inside and nestled against this “full roll”.

-While the two guys are busy fitting the sod, the third crew member brings the sod and sets it down close to where it’s needed.
 The sprinkler system is already installed in this area, and as soon as the sod is down the particular zone is turned on.